Past event highlights

 Ethnography is a true conundrum in the social sciences; this mode of knowing assumes that one can know across social boundaries, but when we look closely at what passes for ethnography that assumption appears easy to question.
 What happens when you add the visual?
 In this public lecture Professor Doug Harper will focus on a few examples of each perspective - looking up, down and inward - hopefully making the point that the visual added to ethnography works.

-The event will be chaired by Professor Jude Robinson (University of Liverpool).
+The event will be chaired by Roy Coleman (University of Liverpool).

 Emotions and State Power: Brexit, Trump and 'Taking Back Control'

 What can sociologists and activists tell us about the future of social justice, emotional politics and democracy in an age of Brexit, Trump and harder borders?
 This conference looks at the rise of public disaffection, nationalism, sexism and corporate power within modern political and civil society.
 Are we entering a new age of illusion and injustice as we change our democracies and public spaces in the name of 'taking back control'?
 Control for whom and for what?
 What is the role of emotions like anger in modern politics with the likes of Trumpism and Brexit?
 Join us with some key sociologists for insight and discussion around these pressing questions.
-Speakers include Stjepan Mestrovic, Steve Tombs, Roy Coleman, Ciara Kierans and more.
-Find out more, and register your place now.
+Speakers include Stjepan Mestrovic, Steve Tombs, Professor Jude Robinson, Ciara Kierans and more.
+Find out more about this conference.
 Read conference organiser Roy Coleman’s blog; Emotional States.

 This symposium explored concrete, both as construction material and its use metaphorically to describe experiments in music and poetry.
 Bringing together architectural, social and cultural perspectives, participants explored the utopian impulses and modernist thinking that informed different practices in architecture and the arts in the 1960s – brutalist architecture, musique concrète and concrete poetry – and their continuing interrogation by academics, artists and activists today.
 More information is available here.
 This event was organised as part of Dr. Paul Jones’ residency at the Bluecoat.